Edith Van den Broeck

 Esther George, LLB (Hons), LLM, MA

-Ms Esther George is the Lead Cybercrime Consultant for GPEN.
+Esther George was the Lead Cybercrime Consultant for GPEN.
 She is an independent cybercrime, cybersecurity and digital evidence consultant; and GPEN’s Lead Cybercrime Consultant.
 GPEN was initiated and designed by Ms George and enables cybercrime prosecutors around the world to learn and benefit from sharing information, experiences, and strategies with each other, resulting in enhanced international cooperation.

 From January to May 2016 Ms George was Director, Cybercrime and Prevention (Consultant) at 8 MAN an access rights management consultancy.
 Since April 2014 she has worked as a consultant with organisations such as the Council of Europe, United Nations, Commonwealth Secretariat and the European Union.
 Esther is a Council of Europe cybercrime expert and regularly travels abroad to train judges, prosecutors and law enforcement.